1965

 1929 PHOTO OF THE YORKSHIRE BUILDING AT 525 SEYMOUR

-The exact function of Citroën Cars Distributors of BC is not completely clear.
-It seems that they served a bureaucratic function only, not as a car dealership.
+Citroën Cars Distributors of BC served a bureaucratic function only, not as a car dealership.
 They had no customer-facing location to show or park cars.
-We believe that they acted as a liaison between Citroën of France and the local Vancouver-area dealerships by handling paperwork associated with the importation of cars, administration of warranty issues, legal issues, advertising, etc.
+We believe that they acted as a liaison between Citroën of France and the local Vancouver-area dealerships by handling paperwork associated with the importation of cars, administration of warranty issues, legal issues, advertising, etc. This was of course in support of the model that Alain Feraut from Citroën set up on his 1958 cross country trip to recruit Canadian businesses to be independent importers/distributors.
+You can read more about this plan HERE

 Despite not being a dealership, a brochure bearing the Citroën Cars Distributors of BC stamp surfaced in 2020.